 Contextual Transformer Network

-By using the CoT block instead of each convolution layer in ResNet, they were able to create a high-performing network without dramatically increasing the parameter budget.
-The Contextual Transformer Networks (CoTNet) are based on ResNet-50 and ResNeXt-50 backbones and show the two different constructions, respectively, of CoTNet-50 and CoTNeXt-50.
-With CoTNet-50, all the convolutions in stages res2, res3, res4, and res5 are replaced with CoT blocks.
-CoTNet-50 has a similar number of parameters and FLOPs to ResNet-50 due to the similar computational nature of CoT blocks.
+By using the CoT block instead of each convolution layer in ResNet, Xie et al. (2017) were able to create a high-performing network without dramatically increasing the parameter count.
+CotNets are based on ResNet-50 and ResNeXt-50 backbones and show the two different constructions – CoTNet-50 and CoTNeXt-50.
+In CoTNet-50, all the convolutions in stages res2, res3, res4, and res5 are replaced with CoT blocks.
+CoTNet-50 has a similar number of parameters and computational complexity to ResNet-50 due to the similar computational nature of CoT blocks.
 CoTNeXt-50 is built by replacing all the three convolution kernels in ResNeXt-50 with CoTs.
 This kernel depth decreases significantly with an increase in groups, however.
 Due to this reduction in depth, group convolutions in ResNeXt-50 are computationally cheaper by a factor of C (Table 8).

 Experiments

-CoTNet has been evaluated over some computer vision (CV) applications in order to prove its effectiveness.
-Among the applications are image recognition, object detection, instance segmentation, and semantic segmentation.
+CoTNet has demonstrated its effectiveness on several computer vision (CV) applications including image recognition, object detection, instance segmentation, and semantic segmentation.
 As a first step, CoTNet was trained from scratch using the ImageNet benchmark (Deng et al., 2009).
-Afterward, the trained network has been evaluated for object detection and instance segmentation on COCO datasets, and for semantic segmentation on ADE20K datasets.
+Afterward, the trained network was evaluated for object detection and instance segmentation on the COCO datasets, and for semantic segmentation on ADE20K datasets.
 This report exclusively focuses on the evaluation of time versus accuracy trade-offs achieved through default and advanced training methods in the context of image recognition.
 Additionally, the report investigates the impact of various CoT block designs on the performance of CoTNet-50.
-While the outcomes presented here are limited to image recognition, readers interested in the results pertaining to semantic segmentation, instance segmentation, and object detection are directed to (Li et al., 2022).
+While the outcomes presented here are limited to image recognition, readers interested in the results pertaining to semantic segmentation, instance segmentation, and object detection should read Li et al. (2022).

 Image Recognition

-A dataset called ImageNet (Deng et al., 2009) is used in the image recognition task, which is comprised of 1.28 million training images and 50,000 validation images from 1,000 classes.
+A dataset called ImageNet (Deng et al., 2009) is used in the image recognition task, which is comprised of 1.28M training images and 50,000 validation images from 1,000 classes.
 The validation set is evaluated by reporting the top-1 and top-5 accuracy.
-Experimental setups include two different kinds of training setups, namely the default training and advanced training.
+Experimental setups include two different kinds of training setups, namely default training and advanced training.
 Typical training for networks such as ResNet, ResNeXt, and SENet (Hu et al., 2018) involves training networks for approximately 100 epochs.
 For the dataset, the augmentation techniques are done, and all hyperparameters are set as per the original implementations.
-Using backpropagation, the CoTNet is also trained end-to-end using SGD with momentum 0.9, label smoothing 0.1, and batch size equal to 512.
+Using backpropagation, the CoTNet is also trained end-to-end using SGD with a momentum of 0.9, label smoothing set to 0.1, and batch size equal to 512.
 Cosine schedules are used to decay the learning rate in the first five epochs.
-CoTNets are trained to 350 epochs, with RandAugment data augmenting, and dropout and DropConnect regularization.
+CoTNets are trained for 350 epochs, with RandAugment data augmenting, dropout and DropConnect regularization.

 Performance